cabforum/smime/SBR.md

 This method is suitable for validating control of all email addresses under a single domain.

-#### 3.2.2.4 CAA Records
+#### 3.2.2.4 CAA records

 This version of the S/MIME Baseline Requirements does not require the CA to check for CAA records.
 The CAA property tags for issue, issuewild, and iodef as specified in RFC 8659 are not recognized for the issuance of S/MIME Certificates.

 ### 3.2.3 Authentication of organization identity

-The following requirements must be fulfilled to authenticate Organization identity included in the `organization-validated` and `sponsor-validated` Certificate types.
+The following requirements MUST be fulfilled to authenticate Organization identity included in the `organization-validated` and `sponsor-validated` Certificate types.

-#### 3.2.3.1 Verification Requirements – Overview
+#### 3.2.3.1 Verification requirements – overview

 The CA MUST implement verification processes to confirm and document the following requirements associated with the `subject:organizationName` attribute: